hpssjellis/file-pgb-helloworld/README.md

-jQuery allows you to next functions and not give them function names.
+jQuery allows you to nest functions and not give them function names.
 Normally I dislike how every example on the web uses jQuery for things that are easy with normal javascript, but in this situation the nested functions are a huge saving in simplicity.